If you had a child in 2019, here are the tax tips you need to know about

 What are the best filing options for new parents?

 The best filing option is the one that delivers the right expertise for your unique tax situation.
 There is not a one-size-fits-all solution.
-A tax preparer can offer in-person expert help with any questions you may have about filing taxes as a new parent.
-If you prefer the DIY approach but have questions, online support is available.
+A tax preparer can offer expert help via phone or video conference for any questions you may have about filing taxes as a new parent.
+If you prefer the DIY approach but have questions, online expert tax support is available.

-For new parents who are really strapped for time (and most of us are), H&R Block has the Tax Pro Go service to let you take advantage of expert tax prep without an office visit by uploading your tax documents online, so you never even have to leave your couch (or nursery).
+For new parents who are really strapped for time (and most of us are), H&R Block has the Tax Pro Go service to let you take advantage of expert tax prep by uploading your tax documents online, so you never even have to leave your couch (or nursery).
+Through the end of June, Tax Pro Go is available at no cost for frontline workers (all police, firefighters, EMTs, and healthcare workers can file both federal and state tax returns for free).
 Browse around and find what makes the most sense for your needs.

 What should new parents watch out for when filing taxes?